rocarvaj/cplexfaq/README.md

 Answer by AnirudhSubramanyam ([link](https://www.ibm.com/developerworks/community/forums/html/topic?id=cd574f99-5f7f-4bd6-94c4-e5db4c420389&ps=25)).

+**A2:** A way to do this without callbacks is the following:

+1. Set the node limit to 1 and call solve().
+This will process the root node with default cut settings (or whatever cut settings you specified).
+2. Clear the node limit and disable all cuts.
+Then call solve() again.
+This should proceed right where the previous step left off (right after the root node) and should not try to separate any cuts anymore.

 ### How to identify different types of fathomed nodes?
 I want to identify different types of nodes in the B&B tree: